By Alyse Bacine

 This work demands honesty, humility, and courage.
 You must willingly face your challenges while allowing others to do the same.

 Remember that true transformation comes through addressing root causes rather than managing symptoms.
-When you help someone resolve a core pattern, you impact their present circumstance and their entire future trajectory.
+When you help someone resolve a core pattern, you impact their present circumstance and future trajectory.

-The world needs authentic practitioners to understand that lasting change involves addressing the deeper patterns driving suffering.
+The world needs authentic practitioners understanding that lasting change involves addressing the deeper patterns driving suffering.
 By committing to this path with integrity and dedication, you contribute to healing that extends beyond individuals to families, communities, and future generations.

 Alyse Bacine— Transformational Trauma Expert & Breathwork Practitioner